With so many drivers on the road – all with something blinking, ringing or chatting nearby – it’s important to be wary of distracted driving.

-Think you know everything about the dangers of distracted driving?
-Read on to be completely in the know, thanks to research from the AAA Foundation for Traffic Safety.
+Read on for the latest on the dangers of distracted driving, thanks to research from the AAA Foundation for Traffic Safety.

-Technology in cars also is a distracted driving issue.
-In a different survey in conjunction with researchers at the University of Utah, AAA evaluated car technology in 40 car models from the past two years.
+In a different survey in conjunction with researchers at the University of Utah, AAA evaluated car technology in 40 2017 and 2018 car models.
 The survey focused on different components of the technology and the amount of time drivers took to complete several tasks.
 It also focused on the cognitive and mental demands that these technologies required.

 The drivers were asked to use voice commands, touch screens and other technologies to call, text and program audio entertainment or navigation while driving.

 The research revealed that while built-in car infotainment systems and connected car apps like Apple CarPlay and Android Auto can help cut down on distracted driving activities, they can still take the driver’s eyes off the road for a significant amount of time.